Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 The HE300A1005 is another powerful fan-powered humidifier.
 It has the same maximum output as the GeneralAire 1000A at 18 gallons per day.
 The catch is that this humidifier can cover up to 4,000 square feet.
 This makes it ideal for large homes with multiple rooms.

 It features HumidiPRO Digital Humidity Control technology, meaning it automatically controls the moisture level in your home.
-It doesn’t require any kind of manual intervention, so you can just set it and forget it.
-It also modulates the water intake to maintain a consistent humidity as your furnace switches on and off.
+This doesn’t require manual intervention, so you can just set it and forget it.
+It also modulates the water intake to maintain consistent humidity as your furnace switches on and off.

 Users comment on how easy it is to install.
 It can be hooked up to a hot or cold water line, but it works best with hot.
 Keep in mind, however, that this may increase energy consumption significantly.